Chien-Hung/ImageRetrievalGUI/README.md

 # Train a model for extracting image feature

-For this demo, I trained resnet50 models by [Deep-Metric-Learning-Baselines](https://github.com/Confusezius/Deep-Metric-Learning-Baselines).
+For this demo, you should train a resnet50 models for cub200 / cars196 dataset by [Deep-Metric-Learning-Baselines](https://github.com/Confusezius/Deep-Metric-Learning-Baselines).
+Or you can download the trained checkpoints [cub200_checkpoint.pth.tar](https://drive.google.com/file/d/1Gem3-9mzutHbNtBVQS8yIi_DPOG0YV2S/view?usp=sharing), [cars196_checkpoint.pth.tar](https://drive.google.com/file/d/1wvP3Engemk9RTwiE6cZJjjjonXLXscEA/view?usp=sharing).

-Link the datasets.
+Link to the Deep-Metric-Learning-Baselines datasets or download the cub200 / cars196 dataset in this folder.

 ```
 ln -s Deep-Metric-Learning-Baselines/Datasets ./Datasets